MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/effects.md

 Alternatively, you can set the `SKPathEffect` object to the `SKPaint` object prior to measuring the text and centering it on the page.
 In that case, however, the animated dots and dashes cause some variation in the size of the rendered text, and the text tends to vibrate a little.
 (Try it!)

 You'll also notice that as the animated dots circle around the text characters, there is a certain point in each closed curve where the dots seem to pop in and out of existence.
 This is where the path that defines the character outline begins and ends.
-If the path length is not an integral multiple of the length of the dash pattern (in this case 20 pixels) then only part of that pattern can fit at the end of the path.
+If the path length is not an integral multiple of the length of the dash pattern (in this case 20 pixels), then only part of that pattern can fit at the end of the path.

-It's possible to adjust the length of the dash pattern to fit the length of the path, but that requires determining the length of the path, a technique that be covered in a future article.
+It's possible to adjust the length of the dash pattern to fit the length of the path, but that requires determining the length of the path, a technique that is covered in the article [**Path Information and Enumeration**](information.md).

 The **Dot / Dash Morph** program animates the dash pattern itself so that dashes seem to divide into dots, which combine to form dashes again: